mozilla-services/merino/docs/data.md

   - `cache-status` - If the response was pulled from the cache or regenerated.
     `"hit"`, `"miss"`, `"error"`, or `"none"`.

+- `cache.memory.hit` - A counter that is incremented every time the in-memory cache is queried and a cached suggestion is found.

+- `cache.memory.miss` - A counter that is incremented every time the in-memory cache is queried and a cached suggestion is not found.

 - `cache.redis.duration-us` - A histogram that records the amount of time, in microseconds, that the Redis cache took to provide a suggestion.
 Includes the